markusvankempen/NeoPixel-SantaHat/README.md

 ![WiFi-Wemos-SantaHat](/images/WiFi-Wemos-SantaHat.jpg)

-You Can find an modified [McLighing](https://github.com/toblum/McLighting) the code in the folder for a Wemos/Esp8266 SantaHat.
+You Can find the modified the [McLighing](https://github.com/toblum/McLighting) version for the SantaHat in the code folder.

 Cheers